 - Damage to the front end of the car

 - Damage to the engine and other mechanical components

 - Injuries to those inside the vehicle

 There might be other types of damage, too, including any other vehicles that were affected.
 If you drove into a pole with enough force, it could have fallen down and landed on other objects.

 These damages will be your responsibility as well.

-You need to have the right coverage in place on your policy.
+You need to have the right coverage in place on your insurance policy.
 Insurance will look at what you have before determining if they are going to pay for the damages as well as how much.
 You may think you need comprehensive coverage for these sorts of accidents, but it’s actually going to be collision coverage that you need.

-Collision coverage is going to be required if you want insurance to cover hitting a pole.
+Collision coverage is going to be required if you want insurance to cover hitting a pole with your car.
 This type of coverage is responsible for taking care of your vehicle when you hit a vehicle as well as an object like a pole or a guardrail.
 Comprehensive coverage would only help if the thing that you hit was an animal of some sort.